josbouten/bioplot/README.md

 Then change the owner of the bioplot directory to your user:

 sudo chown -R your-user-name:staff bioplot
+Next, copy plot.cfg_4_osx to bioplot.cfg

 From here on, you're ready to go.
+Run the main program from a terminal: ./bioplot.py -h to find out how to use it.
+Also look at bioplot.cfg to find out about additional options not available via the command line interface.
+There are lots of them.
+Their values are shown on the commandline whenever you run the program, unless you choose not to via the appropriate option in bioplot.cfg

+Note: in contrast to the example plots supplied labels in plots will appear in black on a grey background.

 Usage
 =====